Start the Game in an Arena

 2.1.7 Create Initial Backlog

 Build the first Arena Backlog.
-The Owner orders the backlog based on the current Goal.
+The Arena Owner orders the backlog based on the current Goal.
 The backlog makes work visible, enables prioritization, and ensures that every Improvement contributes to the Goal.

 2.1.8 Reorganize